Contributions can play an essential role in a self-managed superannuation fund

 Your ability as trustee of the SMSF to say yes to accept a non-mandated contribution depends entirely on your age and circumstances.
 Let’s unpack that.

-- If you’re between 65-74 there is a work test.
-You can say ‘yes’ if you are gainfully employed for at least 40 hours in period of 30 consecutive days in each financial year in which the contributions are made.
+- If you’re between 67-74 there is a work test^.
+You can say ‘yes’ if you are gainfully employed for at least 40 hours in period of 30 consecutive days in each financial year in which the contributions are made, or you qualify for the work test exemption*.
 The ATO is strict on its definition of what constitutes ‘gainfully employed’, as in paid work.
 Spouse contributions can’t be accepted after you turn 70.
 You can also accept mandated employer contributions.

 - If you’re 75 or over you generally cannot accept any contributions apart from mandated employer contributions.